harrisoncramer/typeorm-typegrapqhl-api/README.md

 2. Create the secret to pass to your production deployment: `kubectl create secret generic typeorm-config --from-env-file .env.production`
 3. Deploy a production version of the application (pulling from docker hub): `kubectl apply -f infrastructure/deployment.kube.yaml`

+Note that the Redis deployment should be started first.
 In order to redeploy an updated version of your application to production, you can rebuild it and then restart your application:

 1. First, rebuild the image: `docker build . --tag yourDockerUsername/typeorm`
 2. Then restart the deployment (which pulls the new image automatically): `kubectl rollout restart deployment typeorm`